 It helps you stand out in the crowded content landscape.

 As with any marketing strategy, success often depends on being able to grab (and keep) your audience’s attention, but as content marketing grows in popularity, this has become increasingly difficult to do.
 As companies continuously spew out content, today’s consumers often face content overload.
 Storytelling is the key to breaking through this barrier, by differentiating your content from the competition – good stories make you stand out.

 It positions your brand as an industry leader.

 As mentioned above, businesses use stories to make a connection – not pitch a sale.
 More than ever, prospects don’t want to feel like they’re being sold to.
 Sure, they want information about your brand, but they don’t want to feel pressured.

 Storytelling solves this dilemma by providing authentic, truthful and valuable information to a prospect, without crossing any lines.
 This establishes confidence in your brand, effectively positioning you as a trusted name and leader within your industry.

 A B2B brand story targets your prospects emotions.

 All too often, B2B marketers fail to realize that the buyers engaging with their content are in fact, human beings.
 You may want to gain a company’s business, but the company itself is not the decision maker – people are – and people often base decisions on their emotions.

-Unlike the more traditional forms of content marketing, which are designed to appeal to a buyer’s intellect, stories are designed to appeal to human emotions.
+Unlike the more traditional forms of content marketing— designed to appeal to a buyer’s intellect— stories appeal to human emotions.
 According to one recent study, the more ‘feel good’ components your story contains, the more oxytocin is released in a reader’s brain; higher levels of oxytocin increase the chance of a prospect making a purchase (source).